mradamcox/mradamcox.github.io/content/posts/bars-and-restaurants-in-fq-and-marigny.md

 #### Creating the Building Footprint Layer in Mapbox

 In QGIS, I export the building footprint shapefile to GeoJSON (EPSG:4326), and exclude all fields from the export.
 The result is a GeoJSON file that only contains the geometry for every building in New Orleans, file size is ~54mb.
 Upload this file to Mapbox as a Tileset, called building-footprints-lite, and then create a new Style, starting with the blank template.
 Add the building-footprints-lite Tileset to the Style, and give it a simple uniform set of style rules: fill is white and 75% opaque, outline ("stroke") is 1pt, black, and 99% opaque.
-This style can not be added as a static overlay draped on the
+This style can now be added as a static overlay draped on the final map.

 #### Creating the Data Layer